zuozhenggh/learning-library/data-management-library/security/advanced/intro/intro.md

 - Oracle Key Vault Web Console (*for OKV labs only*);
 - (Optionnally) SQL Developer.

-So that your experience of this workshop is the best possible, DO NOT FORGET to perform lab "*Environment Setup*" to be sure that all these resources are correctly set!
+So that your experience of this workshop is the best possible, DO NOT FORGET to perform lab "*Initialze and Start the DBSecLab Environment*" to be sure that all these resources are correctly set!

 The entire DB Security PMs Team wishes you an excellent workshop.